 Turn off the TV

-As details continue to emerge, it’s good for us all to step away from the news–especially when kids are around.
+As details of recent tragedies emerge, it’s good for us all to step away from the news–especially when kids are around.
 “Exposing ourselves to so many tragedies can make us feel hopeless, insecure and even depressed,” Rogers said.
 “We help our children and ourselves if we’re able to limit our own television viewing.
 Our children need us to spend time with them—away from the frightening images on the screen.”

 For older kids, Rogers suggested redirecting their play into “nurturing themes,” such as pretending to be a nurse or preparing meals for emergency workers.
 He said helping channel their activities into something positive and uplifting can be beneficial for all: “Little by little, as the adults around them become more confident, hopeful and secure, our children probably will, too.”